EESSI/docs/docs/site_build/site_cvmfs.md

 aws s3 ls
 ```

-If you don't have any buckets, this won't actually list anything - but the command should complete succesfully.
+If you don't have any buckets, this won't actually list anything - but the command should complete successfully.

 ### Creating a bucket